SharkSnack/shiren-2/content/items/shields.md

 </table>

 Prevents poison arrows, poison grass, and Scorpion stings from lowering strength.<br/>
-Note that it doesn't prevent loss of strength from Slug licks or Spoiled Onigiri.
+Note that it doesn't prevent loss of strength from Sluggy licks or Spoiled Onigiri.

 |Seal|Def|Slots|Buy|Sell|+1|Stack|Phrase|
 |-|-|-|-|-|-|-|-|